home I index I latest I glossary I introductions I e-mail I about this site

 All Saints, Thurgarton

+When I first (and last) visited Thurgarton church almost fifteen years ago, I found that it had been restored to a fine state of health thanks to the tender mercies of the Churches Conservation Trust.
+The thatched roofs were renewed, the walls made sound, and the treasures of the church cared for once again.
 The tower fell in the 1880s, and as at nearby Ingworth the stub of it was made into a vestry, its roof ridged and thatched in an echo of the nave.
 The chancel appears to have been truncated (Pevsner hazards altered), judging by the proximity of the south-east window, and a funny little flying buttress used as a prop in that corner.
-The south porch is big and plain; one of the headstops to the arch appears to be a cat.
+The south porch is big and plain, and one of the headstops to the arch appears to be a cat.

-Simon Knott, October 2005
+Simon Knott, May 2018

 Amazon commission helps cover the running costs of this site.

-home I index I latest I introductions I e-mail I about this site I glossary
+home I index I latest I introductions I e-mail I about

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk